MHKiT-Software/MHKiT/docs/source/matlab_installation.rst

 ..
 Note::
     If this command throws any errors, you must fix them before proceeding!
-Refer to the :ref:`matlab-troubleshooting-section` for more details on recommended troubleshooting steps.
+Refer to the `troubleshooting section <#mhkit-matlab-troubleshooting>` for more details on recommended troubleshooting steps.

 3.5 Verify your MHKiT-Python version.
 In the terminal input the following command::